Ever wish you could soar over your challenges at work. Without feeling wiped out by niggling self-doubt.? If yes…

 I'll show you how they sabotage everything you do to cope better.
 And i'll give you real-life examples of how they work so you know how to spot them and have the best chance to avoid getting caught out by them.

 Then in the final article in this series I will reveal 6 essential coping skills that will give you the edge over these 3 mindsets.
-These 6 skills have helped my clients avoid a lifetime of trial and error.
+These 6 skills have helped my clients avoid a lifetime of pain because of trial and error.

 Sounds good?
 Let's dig in.